dotnet/runtime/docs/workflow/requirements/windows-requirements.md

 #### Ninja

-* Install Ninja in one of the two following ways
+* Install Ninja in one of the three following ways
+    * Ninja is included with Visual Studio.
+ARM64 Windows should use this method as other options are currently not available for ARM64.
   * [Download the executable](https://github.com/ninja-build/ninja/releases) and add its location to [the Default PATH variable](#adding-to-the-default-path-variable).
   * [Install via a package manager](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages), which should automatically add it to the PATH environment variable.
-* Since there is no official Ninja support for ARM64, you can use MSBuild instead by passing `-msbuild` to `build.cmd`.

 #### Python